stanford-cs348k/readings/README.md

 # Reading and Discussion List for Stanford CS348K

-* Web site for most recent offering of the course: <http://cs348k.stanford.edu/spring23>
+This page contains discussion prompts for papers on the reading list for Stanford CS348K: Visual Computing Systems, taught by [Kayvon Fatahahalian](http://graphics.stanford.edu/~kayvonf/) You can find the web site for most recent offering of the course here: <http://cs348k.stanford.edu>

 ## Lecture 1: Throughput Computing Review ##